Asutherland8219/COMP306/Assignment2/Assignment.md

 Define a class called Book.
 The Book class should store attributes, such as the title, ISBN number, author, edition, publisher, and year of publication.
 These attributes must be private.

 Provide public get/set methods in this class to access these attributes.
 Test your Book class by creating several books and displaying the attributes.

+Problem 3

+Create a class called Elevator that can be moved between floors in an N-storey building.
+Elevator uses a constructor to initialize the number of floors (N) in the building when the object is instantiated.

+Elevator also has a default constructor that creates a five- (5) storey building.

+The Elevator class has a termination condition that requires the elevator to be moved to the main (i.e., first) floor when the object is cleaned up.
+Write a finalize() method that satisfies this termination condition and verifies the condition by printing a message to the output, Elevator ending: elevator returned to the first floor.

+In main(), test at least five (5) possible scenarios that can occur when Elevator is used in a building with many floors (e.g., create, move from one floor to another, etc.).